 During the semester abroad, students are expected to carry a course load of 15 credits.
 Some courses taught abroad fulfill core University Ways of Knowing requirements.
 For major credit in any college department, students must consult with departmental advisors.
-Course listings for hundreds of courses taught in the listed programs are available on the Study Abroad website under Courses Abroad and also through Class Search on the Registrar's website.
+Course listings for hundreds of courses taught in the listed programs are available on the Study Abroad website under Courses and also through Class Search on the Registrar's website.

 Qualified students from all undergraduate colleges may apply to spend a semester or a year abroad in one of our study abroad programs.
 Participation is typically during the junior year, but some programs are designed to accommodate sophomores as well.
+Currently, Department of Veteran Affairs educational benefit programs are not approved for use towards study abroad programs for the 2021-2022 academic year.

-Admission into many of the programs can be competitive and students are encouraged to apply to more than one program.
+Many programs can be selective and students are encouraged to apply to more than one program.
 Offers of admission are made in accordance with program requirements, at the discretion of the Study Abroad staff in consultation with faculty and staff of the University.

-Students considering more than a single semester or academic year program should carefully review their majors and minors to ensure that such study does not delay the completion of graduation requirements.
+Students considering more than one single semester or academic year program should carefully review their majors and minors to ensure that such study does not delay the completion of graduation requirements.
 Participation in a summer study abroad program does not affect a student's application to a semester or yearlong program.